-A SWOT analysis enables firms to identify factors which need to be taken into account when developing marketing and corporate strategy.
+A SWOT analysis helps firms analyse the strengths, weaknesses, opportunities and threats presented by corporate strategy.
 SWOT is an acronym which stands for Strengths, Weaknesses, Opportunities and Threats.

 Strengths are internal factors that will help the organisation be successful.
 They can include employees, procedures, business assets and products.
 Examples of internal factors that are a strength are:

 Good Market share

 SWOT Analysis Weakness Factors

 Weaknesses are internal factors which could stop or slow down organisation's growth and success.
 Just like strengths they can relate to employees, procedures, business assets and products.
 Examples of internal factors that are a weakness are:

 Inefficient company processes and procedures